Chris56974/Pethreon/README.md

   }
 ```

-The currentPeriod() will grab the number of periods (days/seconds/weeks) it's been since the contract was created.
-And the _periods variable is the number of periods a contributor would like to donate for (2 days, 3 days, etc).
+currentPeriod() grabs the number of periods (days/seconds/weeks) it's been since the contract was created.
+And `_periods` represents the number of periods a contributor would like to donate for (2 days, 3 days, etc).
 However, if the contract is 50 days old and the contributor wants to donate for 5 days, then this loop never runs and the creator doesn't get any money?
-So it might be worth a pull request, or I've misunderstood something.
+I think it should be `_periods + currentPeriod()`.
+It might be worth a pull request, or I've fundamentally misunderstood something.

 ### Recurring payments